annabush092/SyncedIn-frontend/README.md

-stretch goals for end of day Monday: formatting of index and profile allow users to follow other users basic login (no auth) and sign-up forms allow users to edit their profile - think of a good way to approach this
+stretch goals for end of day Monday: formatting of index and profile done - allow users to follow other users done - basic login (no auth) and sign-up forms allow users to edit their profile - think of a good way to approach this

-catch validation errors when following someone you already follow. fix formatting bug of NavBar- why is the color not changing when we change route?
+done (Mon) - catch validation errors when following someone you already follow. fix formatting bug of NavBar- why is the color not changing when we change route? make entire website update when you change something in the backend (Profile is not updated when currentUser makes a change like following/unfollowing)
 /*